NickDickinsonWilde/ultimate-tinymce/readme.txt

 * Simply too many features to list!!
 Please visit the <a href="http://utmce.joshlobe.com">Ultimate Tinymce</a> website for a complete list.

 == Changelog ==

+= 4.8 =
+* 07-18-2013

+= Tweaks =
+* Modified CSS stylesheets to be more spec-oriented.
+* Modified styling used in the plugin settings page.

+= Bug Fixes =
+* Fixed bug in "codemagic" addon with text wrapping.
+* Fixed some styling issues.
+* Fixed "Load Defaults" not working for some options.

 = 4.7 =
 * 05-23-2013